A guide for identifying and discussing performance behaviors for successful job performance.

 - Identifies and enlists the support of key individuals and groups to move the change forward.

 - Serves as a personal model of the change that one expects of others by demonstrating commitment to innovation and continuous improvement in organizational performance.

-Works to improve and reinforce performance of others.
+Definition: Works to improve and reinforce performance of others.
 Takes responsibility for one’s direct reports’ performance by setting clear goals and expectations, tracking progress against the goals, ensuring constructive feedback and addressing performance problems and issues promptly.
 Works with, coaches, and supports direct reports in developing knowledge, skills, and abilities in the interest of performance improvement and employee’s career development.

 - Provides timely constructive feedback that is clear and direct.
 Describes the impact of actions and checks for understanding.

 - Establishes an effective, professional, and positive relationship with staff.